zitrusmedia/le-owncloud/README.md

 ### 2. Modify environment

-Make sure you setup the docker compose environment for this project correctly by copying the env-example to .env.
-Please change the mariadb passwords in that env file before using it in production!
+Make sure you setup the docker compose environment for this project correctly.
+You can find an env-example file in the root directory which must be copied to .env.
+And please please please change the mariadb passwords in that env file before using it in production!
+You must also provide a valid host- and domainname as well as an email address, otherwise the let's encrypt tls certificate creation will fail.

 ```bash
 cp env-example .env